abylayzhumekenov/inv/README.md

 This will generate the precision matrices `J.0`, `J.1`, `J.2`, `K.3`, `K.2`, `K.1` and observations `y`

-The output will be written as a binary vector `out`, where the first 64 bits (PETSc header) can be ignored
+The output will be written as binary vectors `d` (variance) and `mu` (mean), where the first 64 bits (PETSc header) can be ignored

-Note that on linux machines PETSc uses a swapped endian, this must be taken into account when reading the solution `out`
+Note that on linux machines PETSc uses a swapped endian, this must be taken into account when reading `d` and `mu`